Skip to main content

 To apply for CPT:

-Step 1: Contact your Internship Coordinator/Faculty Advisor to determine if you are eligible to enroll in an internship course and which internship course is most appropriate.
+Step 1: Contact your Academic Advisor and consult with your Internship Coordinator/Faculty Advisor to determine if you are eligible to enroll in an internship course.
+Your Internship Coordinator may be the faculty member responsible for your course.
+They will advise you on the appropriate internship course enrollment.

-Step 2: Obtain an Employment Offer Letter from your employer which includes all of the following information:
+Step 2: Obtain an Employment Offer Letter from your employer, which includes the following information:

 • Official Company Name (no acronyms or abbreviations)

-• Address of Employer-This should be the address where you will be reporting to work; the address must include city, state, and zip code
+• Address of Employer- should be the address where you will be reporting to work; the address must include city, state, and zip code

 • For remote/hybrid work: please list your employer’s office address.
-On your CPT application, you will also need to list the address from where you will be working if the internship is remote/hybrid
+In your CPT Request, you will also need to list the address from where you will be working if the internship is remote/hybrid

 • Exact start and end dates of Employment (These dates must be within the academic calendar semester start and end dates during which the internship will take place.
-These dates must also be the same as the dates noted on your CPT application
+These dates must also be the same as the dates noted in your CPT Request

 • Position, title, and description of responsibilities